saros-project/saros/docs/documentation/getting-started.md

 - Whiteboard
 - Chat

-(Both the chat and the whiteboard will be available in Saros/i with the introduction of the new HTML GUI.)

 ## Known Bugs

 There are some bugs in the alpha version of Saros/I that we are already aware of and that are going to be fixed in a later release.
 Some notable bugs are mentioned here.
 For a full overview, you can have a look at our [issue tracker](https://github.com/saros-project/saros/issues?q=is%3Aissue+label%3A%22Area%3A+IntelliJ%22+label%3A%22Type%3A+Bug%22+is%3Aopen).

 - [#116](https://github.com/saros-project/saros/issues/116) - The position of local text selection is not updated correctly for closed files when text edits are received through Saros.
-- [#223](https://github.com/saros-project/saros/issues/223) - Deleting and then re-creating a file with the same name (or moving a file and then moving it back, etc.) causes the session to de-synchronize irreparably, requiring a session restart.
+- [#223](https://github.com/saros-project/saros/issues/223) - Deleting and then re-creating a file with the same name (or moving a file and then moving it back, etc.) causes the session to desynchronize irreparably, requiring a session restart.
+- [#683](https://github.com/saros-project/saros/issues/683) - Creating a file with an unknown file extension (or without a file extension) leads to a session desynchronization.
+Opening the file on the other side, choosing a file type, and then running the recovery might repair the session, but the state could also be irreparable, requiring a session restart.
+- [#684](https://github.com/saros-project/saros/issues/683) - Renaming the content root of the shared module leads to the content being deleted for all other participants.

 ### Report a Bug